Mangesh-P/apify-ntv-actor-facebook/README.md

 ## Getting started

 For complete information [see this article](https://docs.apify.com/platform/actors/development#build-actor-locally).
-To run the actor use the following command: run apify locally
+To run the actor locally use the following command:

 For input add below in "storage/key_value_stores/default/INPUT.json"